moonoiforward/including/README.md

             model: "includeUser",
             on: 'userId', // bring userId from posts to query users
             foreign: 'id', // for query string id[]=1&id[]=2
-            local: 'id' // the identity field from users result },
+            local: 'id' // the identity property from users result },
         ],
       },